WhatYouThing/SimpleSniper/README.md

 - note commands (run script commands by typing them into user notes on discord)
 - giveaway joiner (automatically join giveaways that are started in your servers, highly configurable)
 - support for tokens as launch arguments
+- multi-thread (running multiple tokens at the same time)

 # Note Commands
 - this script makes use out of one of the most useless discord features, the user notes.